Skip to content

 • Hydrotherapy

 We’re interested in funding in these areas, but will consider any application for research in any area that will lead to improvements in quality of life for people with neuromuscular conditions.
+Laboratory-based projects or animal models are not covered in this call.
 Please refer to our Research Strategy for further information about the aims and objectives of the charity, which must be reflected in your application.
 If you’re unsure whether your research fits the criteria or our remit, contact the research team at researchgrants@musculardystrophyuk.org.

 Strong applications will engage people with lived experience of the condition(s) specified by the applicant.